ctag-fh-kiel/ctag-tbd/docs/index.rst

 CTAG TBD hackable audio processor
 #################################

-Hardware reference designs and sof

-tware suite for a series of highly hackable electronic musical devices, built around the **ESP32** family of systems on a chip (SoC).
+Hardware reference designs and software suite for a series of highly hackable electronic musical devices, built around the **ESP32** family of systems on a chip (SoC).

 Everything to build your own audio processor device for MIDI or Eruorack.
 Add sounds and plugins, extend, hack, redesign